-Learn how to setup and connect to your Raspberry Pi 4 drop box using reverse ssh tunnels, OpenVPN, and hostapd.
+Learn how to setup and connect to your Penetration Testing Dropbox Raspberry Pi 4 using reverse ssh tunnels, OpenVPN, and hostapd.
 Attack your client’s network, wireless APs, and peripherals using a full Kali instance with wireless attacks, mousejacking attacks, and more.

 Not long ago, I was scheduled for an upcoming Red Team simulation for an energy company and I started going through all of my gear that I usually bring for the engagement.
 Aside from my usual tools like shims, lockpicks, and networking gear, I wanted to create a dropbox that I could place on the client’s network that would “phone home” to my attack server, then use tools directly from the dropbox on their network.

 Normally, I would use tools such as a LAN Turtle, which is great, but I wanted something that had a full Kali Linux toolset already on it where I could remote in without having to forward traffic through it.
 I also wanted a device that would connect back to me using multiple methods in case the client’s firewall blocked certain ports outbound.
 Since Raspberry Pi recently came out with their Raspberry Pi 4, I decided to give it a try.
 With this type of dropbox, I could walk into a facility in disguise, place the dropbox on their network (preferably on a network switch), then leave the area and have access to their network through an OpenVPN connection and reverse SSH tunnel.
 I also wanted a backup method incase their egress firewall blocked my outbound traffic so I opted to include a wireless setup for the device.
 Lastly, I wanted another attack method against employees who used vulnerable wireless mice and keyboards.

 Looking at various options for devices that could be used as dropboxes, I wanted something that was dependable, light, small, fast, and cheap.
 My desired requirements were the following: